andersensam/convert2rhel-satellite-ansible/README.md

 # convert2rhel-satellite-ansible
 Use Ansible Tower to convert CentOS systems to RHEL and register to Satellite and Insights (cloud.redhat.com)

-Thanks to Andrew Schoenfeld and Tony Harris!
+Thanks to Andrew Schoenfeld, Brandon Marlow, and Tony Harris!

 ## Prerequisites